dainst/idai-field/README.md

 $ npm start
 ```

-`npm run build` compiles the typescript files and creates [configuration](config/README.md) files.
+`npm run build` compiles the typescript files, creates [configuration](config/README.md) files and
-The typescript files are compiled once, so it is recommended to configure your IDE to
-do that continuously in the background for you.

-`npm start` start the electron app.
-Besides starting the application the command takes
+converts scss files. `npm start` starts the electron app.
+For a fast development workflow it is
-care that changes made to scss files result in automatic conversion to css.
+recommended to set up your IDE to compile the typescript files continuously while you are working
+on the sources.
+That way you can just hit reload to see changes made to the *.ts* or *.html* files.

 ## Testing